codenamePidgeon/bloggingEtcetera/README.md

 # bloggingEtcetera
 This is a personal site.
-I'll be making videogames, text games, blog posts, maybe even an ARG.
+I might even do something with it one day.